 Washington State Gun Control Laws

 Washington gun control laws require a five-day waiting period before purchasing handguns, up to 60 days for non-residents.
-The state also prohibits non-citizens, those convicted of certain domestic violence violations, minors, and others from purchasing and possessing firearms.
+The state also prohibits non-citizens, those convicted of certain domestic violence violations, individuals under the age of 21, and others from purchasing and possessing firearms.

 How To Apply For A Concealed Weapons Permit

 In some cases, a person may be able to carry a concealed weapon.
 To do so, you must have a permit issued by the state of Washington.

 In order to obtain a concealed weapons permit, here are some of the requirements:

 Are Background Checks Required For A Washington Concealed Weapon Permit?

 Background checks are required when applying for a Washington concealed carry permit but you do not need to submit to an FBI NICS check.